AdenWhitworth/plantpal_server/README.md

   - **RDS**: For cloud-hosted SQL database management.
   - **IoT Core**: For handling MQTT protocols.
   - **Lambda**: For processing event-driven changes in SQL and MQTT data.
+- **GitHub Actions**: A robust CI/CD platform that automates workflows such as testing, building, and deploying the application.
+GitHub Actions ensures consistent code quality and streamlines deployments to production environments.
+- **DigitalOcean**: A scalable cloud hosting platform used for deploying and managing the backend.
+The project uses DigitalOcean's App Platform for hosting and integrates with the DigitalOcean API for automated deployments.

 ## Getting Started